 … Or explore custom worlds

-You’ll get vampiric rituals for leveling up, coffins and blood storage for your vampire lair, village biomes full of NPCs to protect or feed upon, vampire barons with mobs of baddies to fight, and a castle that may belong to Dracula himself.
+This mod allows you level up using vampire rituals and trick out your vampire lair with unique coffins and blood storage.
+Vampirism also has village biomes full of NPCs to protect or feed upon, vampire barons with mobs of baddies to fight, and a castle that may belong to Dracula himself.

 Botania is a natural magic tech mod built to sync naturally into what Minecraft modders call the “vanilla” game.
-You’ll discover 16 Mystical Flower breeds throughout the world, which you can use to generate Mana, which in turn can create more powerful flora.
+Players must harvest 16 new Mystical Flowers to attain Mana.
+You can use the Mana you attain to beautify your world even further by creating even more beautiful flowers.

-Your goal is to harness the power of your flowers for automated magical generators that produce materials, and all of this is done by building in-world rather than using a custom UI.
+The goal is to harness your flowers’ power for automated magical generators that produce materials.
+You can do this by building in-world rather than using a custom UI.